DFHack/scripts/docs/makeown.rst

 =======

 .. dfhack-tool::
-    :summary: Converts the selected unit to be a member of your fortress.
-Adds them as a citizen.
+    :summary: Converts the selected unit to be a fortress citizen and removes their foreign affliation.
     :tags: fort armok units

 Usage
 -----

 ``makeown``
-    Converts the selected unit to be a member of your fortress.
-Adds them as a citizen
+    Converts the selected unit to be a fortress citizen and removes their foreign affliation